 Go wild on the Nile, be thrilled with up to grade five Rafting through different rapids.
-This 1950s popular water sport rewards visitors to Jinja city with great experience.
-The powerful water rapids are likely to flip you off into the deep waters on a raft with a local guide on kayak along ensure your safety when you fall into the rapids.
-Most of different rafting companies provide family floating boats for you and your children to raft on this arguably the longest river in the world.
+This 1950s popular water sport rewards visitors to Jinja city with a great experience.
+The powerful water rapids are likely to flip you off into the deep waters on a raft with a local guide on kayak along to ensure your safety when you fall into the rapids.
+Most different rafting companies provide family floating boats for you and your children to raft on this arguably the longest river in the world.

 Horseback Riding Safaris

-Horseback riding safari in the city of Jinja takes you along the Nile River visiting numerous villages of rural Uganda and homesteads along the journey to enjoy the area cultural tradition and stunning sights.
+Horseback riding safari in the city of Jinja takes you along the Nile River visiting numerous villages of rural Uganda and homesteads along the journey to enjoy the area’s cultural tradition and stunning sights.
 The thrilling overnight horseback riding safari along the river banks is another special way to enjoy the Nile.
 This special advanced riding trip allows travelers to experience stunning views from the hills overlooking the Nile valley.

 Operated by All-Terrain adventures, Vehicle Quad Biking adventure is for travelers above 12years of age and takes you along the River Nile off the beaten tracks compelling in the sights and the local cultures as you ride through various villages in eastern Uganda.
 Guests to Jinja find this an exciting experience.
-However it is essential to pre-book your safari so that you find guides ready upon your arrival.
+However, it is essential to pre-book your safari so that you find guides ready upon your arrival.

 Leap over the Nile River from one of the most spectacular bungee jumping in the world.
 Diving into the Nile River offers one of the most fascinating and thrilling adventure activities of a lifetime to the pearl of Africa – Uganda while in Jinja for a road trip.
-This is a one-time experience is available for 13 years old and above, takes place at Jinja Nile resort and operated by Adrift Uganda.
+This is a one-time experience is available for 13 years old and above takes place at Jinja Nile resort and operated by Adrift Uganda.

-Your best adventures on Eastern Uganda road trip is worth your penny and time as it rewards you with some of the stunning rare adventure activities that leaves you with memories of a lifetime.
+Your best adventures on the Eastern Uganda road trip is worth your penny and time as it rewards you with some of the stunning rare adventure activities that leave you with memories of a lifetime.
 The eastern city of Jinja is one place you can never miss as you plan your visit to the Pearl of Africa – Uganda.Read More

 Choosing the best rental car for self-drive in Uganda is the wisest decision for anyone with a plan to go solo travel experience.
 Go on a self drive in Uganda with a rental car is a great opportunity to get around and travelers have ultimate freedom to make stopovers at the sites of their choice and you do everything at your own pace.
 Incredibly, this is an exceptional experience which guarantees you in-depth discovery about Uganda-East Africa’s premier Gorilla Trekking destination.